d12frosted/elpa-mirror/gnu/consult-readme.txt

   If you find a bug or suspect that there is a problem with Consult, please carry out the following steps:

+  1. *Search through the issue tracker* if your issue has been reported before (and has been resolved eventually) in the meantime.
-  1. *Update all the relevant packages to the newest version*.
-This includes Consult, Vertico or other completion UIs, Marginalia, Embark and Orderless.
+  2. *Update all the relevant packages to the newest version*.
+This includes Consult, Compat, Vertico or other completion UIs, Marginalia, Embark and Orderless.
-  2. Either use the default completion UI or ensure that exactly one of `vertico-mode', `mct-mode', or `icomplete-mode' is enabled.
-The unsupported modes `ivy-mode', `helm-mode' and `ido-ubiquitous-mode' must be disabled.
+  3. Either use the default completion UI or ensure that exactly one of `vertico-mode', `mct-mode', or `icomplete-mode' is enabled.
+The unsupported modes `selectrum-mode', `ivy-mode', `helm-mode' and `ido-ubiquitous-mode' must be disabled.
-  3. Ensure that the `completion-styles' variable is properly configured.
+  4. Ensure that the `completion-styles' variable is properly configured.
 Try to set `completion-styles' to a list including `substring' or `orderless'.
-  4. Try to reproduce the issue by starting a bare bone Emacs instance with `emacs -Q' on the command line.
+  5. Try to reproduce the issue by starting a bare bone Emacs instance with `emacs -Q' on the command line.
 Execute the following minimal code snippets in the scratch buffer.
 This way we can exclude side effects due to configuration settings.
 If other packages are